chetankush/customer-management-system/README.md

 ## To Run tests

- for testing -> install sql-mock using this command

-    go get gopkg.in/DATA-DOG/go-sqlmock.v1

- then run these commands in root directory ->
+ run these commands in root directory ->

     go test